-Please refer to "Risk Factors" for more information on the operating and financial impact of the pandemic on the Company.
+Please refer to "Risk Factors" for more information on the supply chain, operating and financial impact of the COVID-19 pandemic and the military conflict between Russia and Ukraine on the Company.

 Seasonality

 Some of BRP's product lines, such as snowmobiles, PWCs and boats, are seasonal.
 However, certain of these products are also sold during offsetting seasons, reducing the overall seasonal impact on the Company.
 Additionally, BRP's 3WV, jet boat engines, ATV and SSV products are less subject to seasonal weather patterns than snowmobiles, PWCs and boats.